Polycrylic must dry and cure before its coating gets hard and rigid and can use and clean it. So, how long does polycrylic take to dry?

 Method 1: Use a Hairdryer

-Polycrylic dries through evaporation, so increasing the evaporation rate will speed up the dry time of polycrylic.
+Polycrylic dries through evaporation, so increasing the evaporation rate will speed up its drying time.
 To increase the evaporation rate, use a hairdryer.
-The hairdryer will increase the heat around the polycrylic coating and the evaporation rate.
+The hairdryer will increase the heat around the coating and the evaporation rate.

 Here’s how to do it: